Jody Lumpkin: Professional

-Lumpkin went undrafted in the 2001 NBA Draft, so he took his professional career abroad.
+Lumpkin went undrafted in the 2001 NBA draft, so he took his professional career abroad.
 He only played three total seasons – the first two in Belgium for the Leuven Bears and Liège Basket, then the final year for Aix Maurienne Savoie Basket in France.
 Lumpkin found that playing professionally in Europe was not what he looked for from the sport.
 In a 2007 interview, he said "[T]he basketball over there was a bit of a letdown after playing at the College of Charleston.
 It was very much like punching a time clock.
 With player turnover and coaching turnovers, it was a lot like a job.
 I had six coaches in three years."

 Post basketball life

 In 2004, Lumpkin and his wife, Maggie, moved back to Columbia, South Carolina.
 He became a schoolteacher at Hammond School teaching calculus.
 He also became an assistant boys' basketball coach.
-Later he went on to become the Upper School Dean of Hammond School.
+Later he went on to become the Upper School Head of Hammond School.